Quito, Ecuador, is a sprawling city that lines the rolling hills and slopes of the Guayllabamba basin.

 Recommended by Elisa from World in Paris

-La Mitad del Mundo (Half of the World) is the place standing right on the Ecuador line, the 0° 0’ 0” point.
-People visit La Mitad del Mundo, 26 km from Quito, to get a picture on the Ecuador line, with one foot on each hemisphere.
+La Mitad del Mundo (Half of the World) stands right on the Ecuador line, the 0° 0’ 0” point.
+People visit La Mitad del Mundo, 26 km from Quito, to get a picture of the Ecuador line, with one foot on each hemisphere.

-You can reach La Mitad del Mundo by cheap public buses.
-However, there are many pickpockets on these buses so be careful.
+You can reach La Mitad del Mundo by cheap public bus.
+However, there are many pickpockets on these buses, so be careful.

-If you want to experience the Mitad del Mundo without organising anything by yourself you can join a Full-Day Ciudad Mitad del Mundo Tour.
+If you want to experience the Mitad del Mundo without organizing anything yourself, you can join a Full-Day Ciudad Mitad del Mundo Tour.